 Why Pilates Works Better Than Traditional Exercise for Desk Workers

-Additionally, pilates emphasizes quality over quantity.
-A 20-minute focused session can be more transformative than an hour of mindless repetitions because every movement is performed with intention and proper form.
+I found that pilates emphasizes quality over quantity.
+A 20-minute focused session was more transformative than an hour of mindless repetitions because every movement is performed with intention and proper form.
+This efficiency matters when you’re already spending long days at work.

 The Core-Posture Connection: Building Your Body’s Natural Support System

 When you spend hours in a chair, these deep core muscles essentially “turn off.”
-Your body compensates by overusing surface muscles, leading to the tight shoulders, forward head posture, and lower back pain that plague desk workers.
+Your body compensates by overusing surface muscles, leading to the tight shoulders, forward head posture, and lower back pain that I dealt with for years.
 Pilates exercises for posture specifically reactivate and strengthen these deep stabilizers.

 How Core Weakness Creates Postural Problems